Ibrahim-Ali-SayedAhmed/Portfolio-Projects/README.md

 ## Data Analysis stage

 1. Loaded the whole folder into Power BI, to be treated as one dataset and called it “Cyclistic Bike-Share 2022” and performed calculations over the whole year.
 2. Created a “Calendar lookup” table and connected it with the “Cyclistic Bike-Share 2022” data table through the “Start Date” field that is extracted from the “Start Time” field with the “Date” field.
+3. Removed latitude and longitude columns as we are operating in the same city and can’t be used to create a map visual.
-3. Added a new column “Day of Week”, assuming that the week starts on Monday in both tables.
+4. Added a new column “Day of Week”, assuming that the week starts on Monday in both tables.
-4. Added a column called “Weekdays” to show the weekdays (1~5) and weekend (6~7), that will be used further to show their frequency with clients and bikes.
+5. Added a column called “Weekdays” to show the weekdays (1~5) and weekends (6~7), which will be used further to show their frequency with clients and bikes.
-5. Added two calculated columns, one to show the Ride Duration in minutes “Ride Duration (Min), and the other to show the Ride Duration in hours “Ride Duration (Hrs).
+6. Added two calculated columns, one to show the Ride Duration in minutes “Ride Duration (Min), and the other to show the Ride Duration in hours “Ride Duration (Hrs).
-6. Created the following metrics to be used in the data visualization and to figure out the business task later:
+7. Created the following metrics to be used in the data visualization and to figure out the business task later:
 -	Total Rides = 5.5 M
 -	Total Duration (Min) = 108.2 M & (Hours) = 1.8 M
 -	Average Duration (Min) = 20 minutes